azikus/HelloWorld/README.md

 # Design
 Design tool for our teams is [Figma](https://www.figma.com) Link to the design is [here](https://www.figma.com) <br>
-All of the design is and must be only in one tool and currently it is Figma.
+All of the design is and must be only in one tool and currently it is Figma.<br>
-Colors in the Figma must have same name as colors in Xcode project.
-Basic UI elemnts are defined and can be found [here](https://www.figma.com)
+Colors in the Figma must have same name as colors in Xcode project.<br> Basic UI elemnts are defined and can be found [here](https://www.figma.com)

 * API docs: www.helloworld/azikus/APIdocs.com